joe7575/techage/manuals/ta4_lua_controller_EN.md

 - `send <num> on/off`  = send on/off event to e. g. lamps (for testing purposes)
 - `msg <num> <text>`   = send a text message to another Controller (for testing purposes)

-For special Terminal commands for the TA4 Lua Controller, see  "Terminal Commands"
+For special Terminal functions for the TA4 Lua Controller, see  "Server and Terminal Functions"

 ### TA4 Sensor Chest